 The government sets the questionnaire guidelines, which are the minimum requirements the developer must meet.
 Simultaneously, the lender may add additional questions and conditions the development must meet.
 A condominium building’s managing agent completes the condo questionnaire for a fee of up to $200.
 Regardless of lender, here are the everyday things that you can expect to see in a condo questionnaire:

 Absolutely.
 A condo development can fail their condo questionnaire.
 When that happens, the lender will refuse to finance the mortgage to a condo on the property, and you’ll have to look elsewhere.
 This could mean either looking for a different condo or working with a different lender.

 However, most lenders will have similar questionnaires in the end.
 The buyer or the lender usually pays that condo questionnaire fee.

 So what would cause a condo to fail the questionnaire?
 Here are a few of the most common reasons:

 When it comes to whether a condo questionnaire could potentially affect you as a buyer, the answer is yes, but in a bit of a roundabout way.
 As a potential condo buyer, your only relationship to the condo questionnaire form is that you need the development to get approved following the lender’s questionnaire.
 Otherwise, they won’t finance the mortgage for you.

 You’ll find that this process is already done in many cases, and you won’t have to wait for an answer.
 Suppose the lender you’re working with already has a working relationship with the condo development.
-In that case, they could very likely already have a recent questionnaire form on file, and they can approve the loan eligibility right away.
+In that case, they could probably already have a recent questionnaire form on file, and they can approve the loan eligibility immediately.

-Some condo developments will only work with a few specific banks just for this reason, not that they’re trying to hide anything, just that it’s easier to work with banks that they have a working relationship with.
-In these cases, banks do not need the questionnaire, and you can move right along to securing your mortgage loan.
+Some condo developments will only work with a few specific banks for this reason, not that they’re trying to hide anything, just that it’s easier to work with banks with whom they have a working relationship.
+Banks do not need the questionnaire in these cases, and you can proceed to secure your mortgage loan.